TOGA – Blazing new trails in construction innovation

 The Strategy Group guided the startups through the program with theoretical training, experiential learning, practical guidance, and immersion in the startup world.

-At the end of the 9 weeks, the startups pitched their concepts to an Investment Panel comprised of TOGA leaders in order to obtain real funding and resources to progress their concept with TOGA as the initial investor.
+At the end of the 9 weeks, the startups pitched their concepts to an Investment Panel comprised of TOGA leaders in order to obtain real funding to progress their concept with TOGA as the initial investor.

 New directions for the business